allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Your role as a facilitator:

 Pick some random person who is going to start telling a story based on available events according to timeflow (from left to right).
-Sometimes the team gets blocked in this situation you can add or move an event and place it in an obviously wrong place.
-Your error will be quickly fixed and it helps the team to move on.
+Sometimes the team gets blocked.
+In this situation you can add or move an event and place it in an obviously wrong place.
+Your error will be fixed quickly and help the team to move on.

 ### How to help participants to discover more?

 And the answer is simple &mdash; by asking questions.
-There are some useful questions that you can ask almost at each event, e.g.:
+There are some useful questions that you can ask when discussing almost every event, e.g.:

 - Why did this event happened?
 - What are the consequences of this event?